LifeSource/the-reef-demo/README.md

 ### The Reef Demo
+This is a simple demo page that takes an existing design and port it to use the lightweight UIKit front-end framework.

 #### Disclaimer
 I do not own or claim to own the copyright material used on this demo page.
 All copyrights belong content to their respective owners.